 - decide whether to request a trading halt;

 - determine whether the matter is a Board Matter and to refer any announcements relating to Board Matters to the Board for its consideration and approval in accordance with the relevant procedure set out below;

-- coordinate the actual form of disclosure with the relevant members of management; and
+- coordinate the actual form of disclosure with the relevant members of management.

 Standing Agenda Items

-A standing agenda item at all Flight Centre Board meetings should be the consideration of whether any matters reported to or discussed at a Board meeting are required to be disclosed to the market pursuant to Flight Centre’s continuous disclosure obligations.
-Continuous disclosure should also be a standing agenda item at senior management meetings for the purpose of monitoring compliance with Flight Centre’s obligations.
+A standing agenda item at all Flight Centre Board meetings is the consideration of whether any matters reported to or discussed at a Board meeting are required to be disclosed to the market pursuant to Flight Centre’s continuous disclosure obligations.
+Continuous disclosure is also a standing agenda item at senior management meetings for the purpose of monitoring compliance with Flight Centre’s obligations.